smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Motivation

-POSIX (Portable Operating System Interface for Unix) is simply a set of standards that define how to develop programs for UNIX (and its variants).
-Being POSIX-compliant for an OS means that it supports those standards (e.g., APIs), and thus can either natively run UNIX programs, or at least porting an application from UNIX to the target OS is easy/easier than if it did not support POSIX.
+POSIX (Portable Operating System Interface for Unix) is simply a set of standards that defines how to develop programs for UNIX (and Unix-like variants).
+Being POSIX-compliant for an operating system (OS) means that it supports those standards (e.g., APIs), and thus can either natively run UNIX programs, or at least port an application from UNIX to the target OS.

-Integration of SDL to the POSIX-certified (QNX) and mostly POSIX-compliant operation system (AGL) requires significant rework of SDL code.
+Integration of SDL to the POSIX-certified (QNX) and mostly POSIX-compliant operating system (AGL) requires significant rework of SDL code.
 This proposal aims to minimize efforts of OEM manufacturers for SDL integration on production QNX and AGL platforms.
 The efforts minimization will be achieved by minimization platform related SDL core code incompatibilities.

 **QNX 7.0** is widely used by OEM manufactures, so SDL should be ready to certify QNX7.0 for working on it.